OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 ### Testing for improper Grant Type

 Depending on the architecture of the application, different grant types should be used.

 > **NOTE**:
-> The Ressource Owner Password Credential Grant (ROPCG) is deprecated and poses a security risk.
+> The Ressource Owner Password Credentials Grant ([ROPC](https://www.youtube.com/watch?v=qMtYaDmhnHU)) is deprecated and should only be used for migration purposes.

 #### How to test